gcr07/Notes-AWS/README.md

 >Service control policies (SCPs) are a type of organization policy that you can use to manage permissions in your organization.
 SCPs offer central control over the maximum available permissions for all accounts in your organization.
 SCPs help you to ensure your accounts stay within your organization’s access control guidelines.
 SCPs are available only in an organization that has all features enabled.
 SCPs aren't available if your organization has enabled only the consolidated billing features.
 For instructions on enabling SCPs, see Enabling and disabling policy types.

+  ### AWS Control Tower

+  Sirve para crear multi account enviroment con unos cuantos clicks.
+Corre en el nivel mas alto de AWS Organizations Automatiza la administracion de AWS Organizations

+  >AWS Control Tower provides the easiest way to set up and govern a secure, multi-account AWS environment, called a landing zone.
+It creates your landing zone using AWS Organizations, bringing ongoing account management and governance as well as implementation best practices based on AWS’s experience working with thousands of customers as they move to the cloud.
+Builders can provision new AWS accounts in a few clicks, while you have peace of mind knowing that your accounts conform to company policies.
+Extend governance into new or existing accounts, and gain visibility into their compliance status quickly.
+If you are building a new AWS environment, starting out on your journey to AWS, or starting a new cloud initiative, AWS Control Tower will help you get started quickly with built-in governance and best practices.

+ ### Pricing model of the Cloud (AWS has 4 pricing models)

+  #### Pay as you go

+  Pay for waht you use ,remain agile, meet scale demands.

+  #### Save when you reserve

+Sale mas barato reservar sin embargo se tiene que cumṕlir con plazos 1 a 3 años dependiendo del servicio.
+Por ejemplo EC2 instances DyamonDB, RDS Reserverd instance.

+#### Pay less by using more

+ Volumen based discounts

+ ### Pay less as AWS grows

+  Cuando la infrestructura crece te dan descuentos

  ## PCI Compliance